briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

                 sanction imposed under Ohio R.C.
 2929.25, to attend and satisfactorily complete any treatment or education programs that comply with the minimum standards adopted pursuant to Ohio R.C.
-                Chapter 5119 by the Director of Mental Health and Addiction Services, in addition to the required attendance at drivers' intervention program, that the operators of the drivers' intervention program determine that the offender should attend and to report periodically to the court on the offender's progress in the programs.
+                [Chapter 5119][ORC Chapter 5119] by the Director of Mental Health and Addiction Services, in addition to the required attendance at drivers' intervention program, that the operators of the drivers' intervention program determine that the offender should attend and to report periodically to the court on the offender's progress in the programs.
 The court also may impose any other conditions of community control on the offender that it considers necessary.

             3. _(3)_ In all cases, a fine of not less than three hundred seventy- five dollars ($375.00) and not more than one thousand